Charleston, South Carolina: Colonial era (1670–1776)

 A smallpox outbreak erupted in 1698, followed by an earthquake in February 1699.
 The latter caused a fire that destroyed about a third of the town.
 During rebuilding, a yellow fever outbreak killed about 15% of the remaining inhabitants.
-Charles Town suffered between five and eight major yellow fever outbreaks over the first half of the 18th century.
+Charles Town suffered between five and eight significant yellow fever outbreaks over the first half of the 18th century.

 It developed a reputation as one of the least healthy locations in the Thirteen Colonies for ethnic Europeans.
 Malaria was endemic.
 Although malaria did not have such high mortality as yellow fever, it caused much illness.
-It was a major health problem through most of the city's history before dying out in the 1950s after use of pesticides cut down on the mosquitoes that transmitted it.
+It was a major health problem throughout most of the city's history before dying out in the 1950s after the use of pesticides cut down on the mosquitoes that transmitted it.

 Charles Town was fortified according to a plan developed in 1704 under Governor Nathaniel Johnson.
 Both Spain and France contested Britain's claims to the region.
 Various bands of Native Americans and independent pirates also raided it.

-On September 5–6, 1713 (O.S.) a violent hurricane passed over Charles Town.
-The Circular Congregational Church manse was damaged during the storm, in which church records were lost.
+On September 5–6, 1713 (O.S.), a violent hurricane passed over Charles Town.
+The Circular Congregational Church manse was damaged during the storm, and church records were lost.
 Much of Charles Town was flooded as "the Ashley and Cooper rivers became one."
 At least seventy people died in the disaster.

-From the 1670s Charleston attracted pirates.
+From the 1670s, Charleston attracted pirates.
 The combination of a weak government and corruption made the city popular with pirates, who frequently visited and raided the city.
 Charles Town was besieged by the pirate Blackbeard for several days in May 1718.
 Blackbeard released his hostages and left in exchange for a chest of medicine from Governor Robert Johnson.

 Around 1719, the town's name began to be generally written as Charlestown and, excepting those fronting the Cooper River, the old walls were largely removed over the next decade.
 Charlestown was a center for the inland colonization of South Carolina.
 It remained the southernmost point of the Southern Colonies until the Province of Georgia was established in 1732.
 As noted, the first settlers primarily came from Europe, Barbados and Bermuda.
 The Barbadian and Bermudan immigrants were planters who brought enslaved Africans with them, having purchased them in the West Indies.

-Early immigrant groups to the city included the Huguenots, Scottish, Irish, and Germans, as well as hundreds of Jews, predominately Sephardi from London and major cities of the Dutch Republic, where they had been given refuge.
-As late as 1830, Charleston's Jewish community was the largest and wealthiest in North America.
+Early immigrant groups to the city included the Huguenots, Scottish, Irish, and Germans, as well as hundreds of Jews, predominately Sephardi from London and significant cities of the Dutch Republic, where they had been given refuge.
+As late as 1830, Charleston's Jewish community was the most prominent and wealthiest in North America.